DaveBenham/VenomModules/README.md

 - **Off (gray - default)**: Used for normal CV outputs
 - **On (white)**: Useful for audio outputs

-See this note on current [Limitations of DC offset removal](#limitations-of-dc-offset-removal)

 ### HIGH THRESH and LOW THRESH knobs and inputs
 Set the low and high thresholds for the Schmitt triggers that determine the state of each input.
 The effective threshold is the sum of the knob value and the corresponding input.
 The same thresholds are used for all inputs.
 An input goes high whenever the voltage rises above the high threshold.
 The input goes low whenever the voltage is at or below the low threshold.
 The state remains unchanged if the voltage lies between the thresholds.